 Sabine Brashier email@example.com

-The Response to Intervention (RTI) process is designed to provide assistance to students prior to failure instead of waiting on students to fail before providing assistance.
-The goal of RTI is to quickly identify those students in need of help and provide researched based interventions to help improve academic success.
+The Response to Intervention (RTI)/Multi-Tiered System of Supports (MTSS) is a system of supports that integrates assessment and intervention within a school-wide, multi-level prevention system to maximize student achievement and reduce behavioral problems.
 Student progress will be closely monitored, and information gathered by this approach will be used to make decisions about the student’s educational program.
-Each school has a School Improvement Specialist who oversees Response to Intervention for their building.
+Each school has a School Improvement Specialist who oversees RTI/MTSS for their building.

 The system social worker works in conjunction with counselors, nurses and school administrators to assist students and families experiencing difficulties in a variety of areas.
 The social worker may offer direct services and assistance to school staff and families in crisis situations.
 The social worker can provide aid to students experiencing homelessness and connect families with appropriate community resources.
 The social worker also monitors attendance and makes referrals to appropriate agencies when students have excessive absences.
 The goal of the system social worker is to empower and support all students to achieve academic success.